ecupaio/dcgffl/_events/dcgffl-sweat-social-event.md

   zip: 20010

 ---

 ![](/img/dcgffl.png)

-Come Join our very own Coach G at SWEAT DC for “DCGFFL SWEAT & SOCIAL” on Thursday, September 2, 2021, at 7:30 pm. [**CLICK HERE**](https://www.mindbodyonline.com/explore/locations/sweat-dc) to reserve your spot TODAY!
+Come Join our very own Coach G at SWEAT DC for “DCGFFL SWEAT & SOCIAL” on Thursday, September 2, 2021, at 7:30 pm. [**CLICK HERE**](https://www.mindbodyonline.com/explore/locations/sweat-dc) to reserve your spot TODAY! **Register by August 28, 2021!**